 The thing is, though, there is no “one right way” to be a mom.

 Being a parent is hard and almost nobody puts those parts of parenthood-- or life-- on social media.
 So it’s easy to trip in the “competitive parenting” race that you’ve been unwittingly thrust into.
-Not to mention that some moms suffer from postpartum depression, which leads quickly and violently to the postpartum guilt that all moms suffer from.
+Not to mention that some moms suffer from postpartum depression, which leads quickly to the postpartum guilt that all moms suffer from.

 The Mommy Bloggers who kicked off the social influencer marketing phenomenon are often dressed to the organic-cotton nines, covered in tutorial-worthy makeup, and showing off an immaculate white home interior.
 That shit is intimidating.